serendeepia/serendeepia.github.io/index.md

 <div class="how_col center-block">
 <h3>Research</h3><p>
-We analyze your business challenge and design effective AI solutions based on state of the art technology and tools.
+We analyze your business challenge and design effective AI solutions based on the state of the art technology and tools.
 </p></div>

 <div class="how_col center-block">